Patrick-Thomas/Patrick-Thomas.github.io/_posts/2022-08-15-iot-data-warehouse-3.md

 ```

+### Stream to BigQuery
-2. We can use streaming inserts to pipe the data into a BigQuery native table, allowing us to optimise our queries using materialised views.
+We can use streaming inserts to pipe the data into a BigQuery native table, allowing us to optimise our queries using materialised views.
 However, this comes at the cost of making our App Engine code more complicated since we need to transform the data before we can stream it.

 ```python